Long Story Short

 How to Safely Feed Sauerkraut to Your Dog

-- Check the ingredients: Make sure that sauerkraut is made with fresh, healthy ingredients and does not contain any harmful additives.
+- Check the ingredients: Opt for fresh, healthy ingredients without harmful additives.

 Can Dogs Eat Sauerkraut?